Migrate Sitecore presentation to Uniform

 ContentManaged in SitecoreManaged in Sitecore

-Layout instructionsSitecore presentation detailsUniform Canvas composition
+Layout instructionsSitecore presentation detailsUniform composition

-Site deliverySitecore CD instancesCDN
+Site deliverySitecore CD instancesCDN / front-end cloud

 tip